tresbailey/hubpy-demo/README.md

 Demo for the use of python flask targeted for RedHat's OpenShift PaaS platform.

+If you do not have the rhc client tools installed, use ruby gem installer
+>>> sudo gem install rhc

 Setup your user in OpenShift using rhc CLI
 >>> rhc setup -l tres.bailey@partner.bmwgroup.com

 Create the python app